 - The critical safety factors that influence that performance (i.e. that will influence it in the future).

-In theory, these generalizations sound reasonable enough, but in the actual practice of choosing aviation key performance indicators they are considerably less clear.
+In theory, these generalizations sound reasonable enough, but in the actual practice of choosing aviation key performance indicators, they are considerably less clear.
 This is because there are literally hundreds of safety metrics that managers can choose to monitor, and sorting out which leading and lagging KPIs to focus on can be daunting.
-For this reasons, lagging KPIs tend to receive more attention because they are easy to measure and are visually more impressive to represent than their leading indicator counterparts.
+For these reasons, lagging KPIs tend to receive more attention because they are easy to measure and are visually more impressive to represent than their leading indicator counterparts.

 Here’s what you need to know about what lagging and leading indicators are in aviation SMS, and how to adopt good aviation SMS KPIs based on those lagging and leading indicators.